-The newspaper report then stated that he was granted exemption from combatant service in May 1917, but a set of service records shows him serving with the 6th Northern Company of the NCC and being court martialled in July 1917 for disobeying a lawful command and sentenced to 9 months imprisonment with hard labour in July 1917, although his sentence was confirmed and given a remission of three months by the Colonel commanding No. 5.
+The newspaper report then stated that he was granted exemption from combatant service in May 1917 and a set of service records shows him serving with the 6th Northern Company of the NCC and being court martialled in July 1917 for disobeying a lawful command and sentenced to 9 months imprisonment with hard labour in July 1917, although his sentence was confirmed and given a remission of three months by the Colonel commanding No. 5.
 B. District, Leeds.

 His case seems to have resurfaced at the military tribunal in Keighley in August after he had appealed by letter to the Pelham Committee from Wormwood Scrubs Prison.
 Mr W. Goddard expressed the opinion that but for "the vindictiveness of the local tribunal who had "tracked him all along the line."
 Mr Readyhough would have had his case dealt in a fairer manner and would have been released.
 Other accusations were also made at the time.

 Readyhough was discharged in March 1920.
 (KN) (ASR)